-merica's seaports generate more than \$4.6 trillion in economic activity, support the employment A of more than 23 million people and handle some 2.2 billion tons of import, export and domestic cargo annually, which leads significant and energy consequences.
+merica's seaports generate more than \$4.6 trillion in economic activity, support the employment of more than 23 million people and handle some 2.2 billion tons of import, export and domestic cargo annually, which leads significant and energy consequences.
 Heavy-duty trucks (HDT) are a critical component of the U.S. freight movement system to deliver goods from ports to communities; however, these trucks consume a large amount of fuel and emit significant emissions, namely greenhouse gases (e.g., CO2) and air pollutants PM and NOx.
-In order to combat these issues, the freight industry is continuing to moving toward the creation of more intelligent and efficient logistic centers.
+In order to combat these issues, the freight industry is continuing to evolve where more recent efforts are focused on intelligent and efficient logistic centers.
 At CE-CERT, we are addressing how to make freight movements more sustainable through research and projects in the following areas: